ory/docs/docs/oathkeeper/pipeline/mutator.md

 ```

 Now, the protected resource is capable of decoding and validating the JSON Web
-Token using the public key supplied by ORY Oathkeeper's API.
+Token using the public key supplied by Ory Oathkeeper's API.
 The public key for
-decoding the ID token is available at ORY Oathkeeper's `/.well-known/jwks.json`
+decoding the ID token is available at Ory Oathkeeper's `/.well-known/jwks.json`
 endpoint:

 ```bash